Busting 13 Common Myths about Abroad Education Loans

 THE TRUTH: Opting for education loans provides more benefits than you think.

 Abroad education loan has many benefits, one of the prominent ones being the education loan income tax exemption, stated in Section 80E of the Income-Tax Act of 1961.
-Under this section, a certain percentage of the interest paid towards your education loan can be claimed while filing ITR.
+Under this section, a certain percentage of the interest paid towards your education loan can be claimed while filing an ITR.

 You will also have to pay much less if opted for an education loan as per TCS on foreign remittances, and the whole amount of TCS can be claimed back.
 Because of all these, many students who could self-fund their higher education also started borrowing education loans to avail of this interest subsidy.